Tkwon123/whatskills/README.md

 #What Skills!

 ##The Problem

-Understanding people and skills becomes an unjust and impossible task within large organizations.
-  - How can you survey the strenth of skills within the business?
-  - How do you identify the right individual with the right skills?
-  - How can you even trust those skills when I find that person?
+Talent management systems rely on the feedback of central authority (managers, supervisors, etc.) who are suseptible to favortism, oversight (lack of technical skill and day-to-day insight), and other conflicts of interest.
+Modern centralized performance management ambitiously strives to create a wholistic view of an individual over months to upwards a year yet inevitably falls short.
+Greater insight into skills, performance, and individual outlook can be discovered by de-centralizing the review process and placing greater trust into a decentralied network.

 ##The Solution

-Enable accountability and transparency of skills across distributed networks of people through a commodized system of encorsements.
-Build user profiles and give eachother "daps" (or votes) towards specific skills.
-Endorsements are precious and limited in supply (default set to '3') so choose carefully; the point is to brush off all the noise and nepotism to create a trusted network of skills.
+Bestow greater trust in your talent management system by creating a simplified and de-centralied system of reviews and recommendations.
+Build user profiles and give eachother "daps" towards specific skills.
+Endorsements are precious and limited in supply so choose carefully (the default set to '3'); there shall be no flooding of endorsements in this market!

+Use this tool to answer the following types of questions.
+How can you...

+  - survey the strenth of skills within the business?
+  - identify the right individual with the right skills?
+  - trust those recommendations and skills?

 ##Usage

-Create a user profile and build whatever skill you think you have.
-Provide accoldates to others who you think are the beez kneez.
-Feel free to provide comments as well if you need to contextualize any of your thoughts.
+Create a user profile and build a collection of your skills (think of it as your resume).
+Provide accoldates to others who you think are the beez kneez, and feel free to provide comments as well if you need to contextualize any of your thoughts.

 ##Implementation
 Local deployment is easy: